tawalabora/server-setup/README.md

 2. **target_user** (specified in workflow inputs)
    - The user you want to configure with development tools
    - Can be created automatically if it doesn't exist
-   - Receives user-level configurations (code-server, nvm, uv, etc.)
+   - Receives user-level configurations (uv, nvm, etc.)
    - Can optionally be given sudo access when created

 **SSH Keys:**